-The inhalation route is the most common way in which the body is exposed to airborne materials (e.g., airborne contaminants, diesel exhaust, inhaled therapeutics) either unintentionally or deliberately.
+The most common way the body is exposed either unintentionally or deliberately to airborne materials (e.g. airborne contaminants, diesel exhaust, inhaled therapeutics) is through inhalation.

-The latest achievements in human cell culture exposure and test systems has led to the development of new in vitro assay systems that are more predictive and appropriate for the screening of the toxicity of a wide variety of compounds (chemicals, nanomaterials, pharmaceuticals, feed additives, tobacco products).
-These new in vitro toxicology systems have been developed using animal or human based cellular systems in agreement with the 21st Century Toxicology recommendations.
+Recent advances in human cell culture exposure and test systems have led to the development of new in vitro assay systems that are more predictive and appropriate for toxicity screening a wide variety of compounds (e.g. chemicals, nanomaterials, pharmaceuticals, feed additives and tobacco products).
+These new in vitro toxicology systems have been developed using animal- or human-based cellular systems in accordance with 21st century toxicology recommendations.

-The use of in vitro testing is the first primary method of choice for toxicity screening of inhaled materials since it provides a number of advantages compared to in vivo inhalation studies; they are cost and time efficient and involve no ethical issues.
-In addition, these models offer great flexibility as they are available for different regions of the respiratory tract (i.e., nasal, trachea, bronchial and pulmonary regions).
-Although these in vitro lung models have a limitation, namely that they do not fully reflect the complexity of the whole respiratory system, they do provide broad knowledge related to inhalation toxicology, since they represent the human cellular structure and tissue architecture of the respiratory system.
+In vitro inhalation testing is the method of choice for toxicity screening inhaled materials as it provides numerous advantages over in vivo inhalation studies, primarily because the former is cost- and time-efficient and involves no ethical issues.
+In addition, these models offer great flexibility as they are available for different respiratory tract areas (i.e. nasal, tracheal, bronchial and pulmonary).
+Although in vitro lung models have limitations, namely that they do not fully reflect the complexity of the entire respiratory system, they do provide broad knowledge regarding inhalation toxicology, as they model the human respiratory system cellular structure and tissue architecture.

 In vitro human inhalation model

-Our in vivo inhalation toxicity team has extensive experience in in vivo toxicology inhalation studies using state-of-the-art technology (link web inhalation).
-Therefore, we are able to transfer our expertise in the generation of a homogeneous, controlled and stable test atmosphere from in vivo to in vitro exposure systems.
+Our inhalation toxicity team has extensive experience conducting in vivo toxicology inhalation studies using state-of-the-art technology (link web inhalation).
+Thus, we can transfer our expertise in generating a homogeneous, controlled and stable test atmosphere from in vivo to in vitro exposure systems.

-Vivotecnia is working on in vitro inhalation toxicity services using lung cell lines and 3D airway epithelium models:
+Vivotecnia is developing in vitro inhalation toxicity services using lung cell lines and 3D-airway epithelium models: